DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-27 Meeting Notes.md

 ### Knight Enemies
 - Make the variations of the knight more functional and better
+- Placeholder models for different weapons
+- Different animations & effects for the different knight attacks

 ## Level Design
 - Right now, there are 3 areas in the game.